BytesClub/BytesClub.github.io/contributing.md

 title: Contribution
 ---

+If you are a beginner, please read [The Beginner's Guide](/2017/02/18/introducing-bytesclub/)

 ### Adding a repository

 If you wish to add a repository in the organisation, write about the project details at [bytes-club@googlegroups.com](mailto:bytes-club@googlegroups.com) or drop a message about the repository on the gitter channel [#Bytes_Club/General](https://gitter.im/Bytes_Club/General).